 Matching on your wedding day is a cute way to show your symbiotic relationship with your significant other.
 Here are a few ideas and photos from our wedding couples at Legacy Farms who have found unique ways to match (yes, all the photos were taken here at our Nashville wedding venue!)

 Shoes are another subtle but stylish way to match each other.
-Of course you can go so far as to actually have matching shoes, like the couple who both wore converse to their ceremony.
+Of course, you can go so far as to actually have matching shoes, like the couple who both wore converse to their ceremony.
 (How adorable is that?!)
-However, if you’re on the look out for something a bit less eye catching you can always match shoe color or socks instead.
+However, if you’re on the lookout for something a bit less eye-catching you can always match shoe color or socks (for the reception) instead.

 Where do we begin?
 Flowers can do anything you want them to.
 To start simple, your bouquet can match your man’s boutonniere.
 The boutonniere can match your necklace.
 Your necklace can match his vest, which matches your bouquet, and your earrings.
 Do you see where we are going with this?
 If you don’t want to overdo it with your actual clothes or accessories, add some flowers to the mix!
 Have the groom’s vest coordinate with your bouquet, or have your bouquet be different but let his boutonniere match your jewelry!